wormhole-foundation/example-native-token-transfers/sdk/README.md

 ## Usage

-For an example of how to use this Route, please refer to the [example script](examples/src/route.ts).
-Additionally, you can test an NTT deployment by following the demo available [here](https://github.com/wormhole-foundation/demo-ntt-ts-sdk).
+For an example of using the NTT Route, refer to the [route example](examples/src/route.ts).
+To interact directly with the NTT protocol, see the [protocol example](examples/src/index.ts).
+You can also test an NTT deployment by following the demo available [here](https://github.com/wormhole-foundation/demo-ntt-ts-sdk).